Nialixus/filesaverz/README.md

 <a href='https://pub.dev/packages/filesaver'><img src='https://img.shields.io/pub/v/filesaver.svg?logo=flutter&color=blue&style=flat-square'/></a>
 \
 \
-A package that makes it easy for user to browse folder and save file.
+A package that makes it easy for user to browse folder and save file in android.

 ## Preview
 <table><tr><td>